mandelbrot-project/met_annot_enhancer/README.md

 # Usage

-## 1. Edits the .yaml file containing the job parameters
+## 1. Edit the .yaml file containing the job parameters

 For this you can first copy the default.yaml file from [here](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/default) to
 [there](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/user_defined).
 Don't rename the file.